kc3-lang/kc3/README.md

  - libkc3
    - allow for log hooks (a C function callback with a user pointer) in the facts database
+   - incremental compilation with cached parser results in `.kc3c` files, like Python does.
+Gives **5x faster loading times**.

  - Socket
    - `Socket.Facts` allows for bi-directional synchronization of an existing `Facts.database()` over a TCP socket.